openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Other Operator Experience changes
 ---------------------------------
-- fixed a performance issue when using multiple themes when running in docker.
-Now by using LRU cache when searching themes,  the performance was improved.
+- A performance issue that occurs when using multiple themes in a docker environment was fixed by using an LRU cache when searching themes.

 Features not supported in Tutor